 The second part of the test assesses your writing ability.
 In this part, you can expect to read sentences and identify errors or choose the sentence that is grammatically correct.
 Again, these will be multiple choice questions, but you will need to have strong reading and writing skills to be successful.

-The interview questions will likely be experience-based and will ask you to talk about times you've utilized the traits listed or solved a difficult problem.
-Be detailed in your answer and be sure to identify the problem, why it was a problem, what you did, what the outcome would be and what you learned from the experience.
+The interview questions will likely be experience-based and ask you to discuss the times you've utilized the traits listed or solved a difficult problem.
+Be detailed in your answer and be sure to identify the problem, why it was a problem, what you did, what the outcome would be, and what you learned from the experience.